iaserrat/roadmapster/README.md

 ## Disclaimer

 This project is developed outside of Wizeline Inc. by using publicly accessible API's.
-There's no employment connection in any form by the supporters of the project and Wizeline Inc.
+There's no employment connection, payment involved or any legal tie in any form by the supporters of the project and Wizeline Inc.

 ## Installation